marcio777/cadmus/CoreI/ex1.md

 }
 ```

-### What you should get as output:
---- IMAGE HERE ---

 ### Explanation
 1. Look at the curly brackets (`{` and `}`).
 There are 2 pairs of curly brackets in the code above.
 Notice that for each opening curly bracket (`{`), there is a corresponding closing curly bracket (`}`).
 The curly brackets represent code blocks and everything contained within them is part of that code block.
 That is why their contents are indented; indenting code is not necessary but makes code a lot easier to read and debug.